Tebow homers in 1st AB as Mets minor leaguer

 Tim Tebow hit a home run in his first official at-bat as a New York Mets minor leaguer, a charmed start Thursday night for a popular yet polarizing athlete who seems to have a knack for these remarkable moments.

+Tebow spent an hour in the batting cage before batting practice Thursday with the hitting coach hitting fastballs away to the opposite field.
+Then on the fourth pitch, he got one.

+“It definitely felt good because that is something we worked on so much today,” Tebow said laughing.

-Tebow pumped his fist in the air as he rounded the rest of the bases in the second inning as the crowd, already going wild, went into a frenzy.
+Tebow clapped and pumped his fist in the air as he rounded the rest of the bases in the second inning as the crowd, already going wild, went into a frenzy.
 His teammates rushed the dugout railing, waiting for him.

-Meanwhile in Columbia…@TimTebow goes oppo for a two-run homer in his first @MiLB at-bat for the @colafireflies! #Mets pic.twitter.com/rIYAQKa8bR
+He laughed when he talked about one of his teammates saying it was the best thing he had ever experienced.

+“Special things happen to special people.
+And that was a special moment,” Columbia manager Jose Leger said.

 The 29-year-old Tebow played three seasons in the NFL, highlighted by a playoff touchdown pass in overtime that lifted the Denver Broncos over Pittsburgh.
 A two-time national champion at the University of Florida, he left football for broadcasting after the 2012 season.